My favourite places to visit in Prague in February 2023, including travel tips, weather and what to pack when you are heading off to Prague in winter.

 Stay warm by exploring the city in a tram

-The best way to plan your day is to mix outdoor activities with indoor ones and plan plenty of stops for coffee, museums or food breaks.
 The perfect way to warm up and carry on exploring the town is to hop on a tram.

 My favourite route is tram no.22 because it takes you from the centre to the top of the castle and then you can walk down back to the centre, exploring Prague Castle, Charles Bridge and Old Town Square.

 Prague centre is very accessible by public transport and the tram network is well designed to get you to and from any major tourist attractions.

 - How to get from the Prague airport >>

 - How to use Prague public transport >>

 - Train tickets buying guide + discounts and main stations >>